microsoft/aed-learn-template/README.md

         - unit.md (for each unit): Contains the actual content for each unit
         - Each module should have an introduction.md and summary.md file

-## Knowledge Check
+## Knowledge Checks

+All modules are **required** to either have at least one knowledge check or at least one hands-on exercise unit that uses the sandbox in some way.
+Having both is better.

-We recommend having at least 2 knowledge checks per module.
+We recommend having at least one knowledge check per module, even if you do have hands-on exercises that use the sandbox.
 Knowledge checks are:
-- Multiple choice
+- Multiple choice (no True/False)
 - Should actually contribute to learning
 - Need to have the correct answer indicated
 - Need to have explanations for why each answer is either correct or incorrect

+Knowledge checks can be embedded in a unit or a standalone unit.
+If embedded, knowledge checks should be 2-3 questions.
+If standalone, they must be the second-to-last unit in a module and must be 3-5 questions.
+They should not be combined with the Summary unit, instead they should come right before.

 # Learning Path